itsf4llofstars/enigma_machine/README.md

 ## A simulator of the German Enigma Mahcine of WWII

 This is in developmeant an in no way can a user excpect theses scripts to act<br>
-or encode in the same way or manner as a real Enigma Macine does.
-Any text<br>
+or encode in the same way or manner as a real Enigma Macine does or did.
+Any<br>
-encoded using these scripts can NOT be considered safe, secure or free from<br>
+text encoded using these scripts shall NOT be considered safe, secure or free<br>
-code breaking from another user or entity.
-This set of files are not be be<br>
+from code breaking actions by other users or entities.
+This set of files are<br>
-considered as a secure way of encoding text, this is for entertainment purposes<br>
+not be be considered as a secure way of encoding text, this is for<br>
-only.
+entertainment purposes only.
 Thank you.<br>

-User and visitors of this repository are encourage to send me feedback and<br>
+Users and visitors of this repository are encourage to send me feedback and<br>
 submit their own pull requests.
 I am new to processing pull request so it may<br>
 take me a few days to process them.